ot4i/ace-docker/README.md

 Choose if you want to have an image with just App Connect Enterprise or an image with both App Connect Enterprise and IBM MQ Advanced.

+### Building a container image which contains an IBM Service provided fix for ACE

+You may have been provided with a fix for App Connect Enterprise by IBM Support, this fix will have a name of the form `11.0.0.X-ACE-LinuxX64-TF12345.tar.gz`.
+In order to apply this fix follow these steps.
+ - On a local system extract the App Connect Enterprise archive `tar -xvf ace-11.0.0.5.tar.gz`
+ - Extract the fix package into expanded App Connect Enterprise installation `tar -xvf /path/to/11.0.0.5-ACE-LinuxX64-TF12345.tar.gz --directory ace-11.0.0.5`
+ - Tar and compress the resulting App Connect Enterprise installation `tar -cvf ace-11.0.0.5_with_IT12345.tar ace-11.0.0.5` `gzip ace-11.0.0.5_with_IT12345.tar`
+ - Place the resulting `ace-11.0.0.5_with_IT12345.tar.gz` file in the `deps` folder and when building using the `build-arg` to specify the name of the file: `--build-arg ACE_INSTALL=ace-11.0.0.5_with_IT12345.tar.gz`

 ### Using App Connect Enterprise for Developers

 Get [ACE for Developers edition](https://www.ibm.com/marketing/iwm/iwm/web/pick.do?source=swg-wmbfd).
 Then place it in the `deps` folder as mentioned above.